Andrew Putler/Redferns

 This is simply a beautiful tribute to Wynette.

-Dolly Parton and Wynette were close friends, and they even recorded music together along with Loretta Lynn, which led to them being called the “Honky Tonk Angels.”
+Dolly Parton and Wynette were close friends.
+They even recorded music together along with Loretta Lynn, which led to them being called the “Honky Tonk Angels.”

 So when Wynette passed away, Parton was understandably heartbroken.
 She chose to express her feelings in the best way she knew how…through song.
-Parton ended up writing a brand new song in Wynette’s honor, which she then performed for the first time at her memorial service.
+Parton wrote a brand-new song in Wynette’s honor.
+She performed it for the first time at her memorial service.

-After her introduction, Parton moved into the song, which she sang along with a small group of background vocalists, who harmonized with her perfectly.
-Above all else, Parton’s love for her dear friend is clear in this touching tribute performance.
+After her introduction, Parton moved into the song.
+She sang along with a small group of background vocalists, who harmonized with her perfectly.

 Martina McBride, Patty Loveless, Wynonna and Naomi Judd, and once again, Dolly Parton, performed Wynette’s signature song “Stand by Your Man.”
-Each artist took their turn singing a part of the song, before all five of them finally came together in a breathtaking showcase of talent.
+Each artist took turns singing part of the song.
+Eventually, all five of them sang together in a breathtaking showcase of talent.

 Although the ladies’ performance was a bit more upbeat than some of the other tributes to Wynette, the most emotional part came at the end of the song.

-When a large picture of Wynette appeared behind the stage, all of the other artists stopped singing except for Parton, who sang “Tammy, we will always love you.“ We’ve seen this performance many times, but Parton always manages to move us to tears with the way she sings that single line.
+When a large picture of Wynette appeared behind the stage, all of the other artists stopped singing except for Parton.
+She sang, “Tammy, we will always love you.”
+We’ve seen this performance many times, but Parton always makes us cry with that line.

 Receive daily updates with the best country music videos, news, and more!